pypa/packaging.python.org/source/specifications/direct-url.rst

 ==========================================================

-This document specifies a :file:`direct_url.json` file in the :file:`*.dist-info` directory of an installed distribution, to record the Direct URL Origin of the distribution.
+This document specifies a :file:`direct_url.json` file in the ``*.dist-info`` directory of an installed distribution, to record the Direct URL Origin of the distribution.
+The general structure and usage of ``*.dist-info`` directories is described in :ref:`recording-installed-packages`.

 .. contents:: Contents
    :local: